 Chesapeake Energy Corp.
-(CHK), under fire from investor Carl Icahn for focusing on “non-core assets,” has amassed more than $300 million of real estate in its home- town Oklahoma City area, including shopping centers.
+(CHK:US), under fire from investor Carl Icahn for focusing on “non-core assets,” has amassed more than $300 million of real estate in its home- town Oklahoma City area, including shopping centers.

 The exact size of Chesapeake Land Development Co.’s holdings, valued according to county tax records, is unclear from public filings.
 The empire, which has built at least two retail developments from scratch, has also included a church, houses and a grocery store.

 The real estate subsidiary is “absolutely” an example of costs that Chesapeake will have to rein in, said Fadel Gheit, an analyst at Oppenheimer & Co.

 Chesapeake’s home-town development projects illustrate how it can be difficult to distinguish between the personal interests of Chief Executive Officer Aubrey McClendon, who once said he might have been a developer in another life, and those of the company he leads.
 According to county real estate records, Chesapeake is the landlord for the upscale restaurant Deep Fork Grill, of which McClendon owns 49.7 percent.

 “I’m really kind of surprised,” said Brian Gibbons, an analyst at Creditsights Inc. in New York who rates Chesapeake bonds a buy.
 “They should not be involved in real estate development.”